Iceman121/Cyclops/README.md

 2. Bivariate visualization (Yet to be constructed)

 4 graphs exist, demonstrating each of the following functionalities:
-1. Use of slider to change n, where y = x^n
+1. Use of slider to change n, where y = x^n.
-2. Tap tool to select data points and fire a message box
+2. Tap tool to select data points and fire a message box.
-3. Selection of points in one chart, auto-calculating summary stats in another
+3. Selection of points in one chart, auto-calculating summary stats in another.

 Additionally, following features exist:
 1. Coordinated selection, panning and zooming